Skip to main content

 Key differentiators

-#- Unlike Form I-290B: Form I-694 specifically addresses appeals under sections 210 or 245A of the Immigration and Nationality Act, whereas Form I-290B is used for other types of appeals and motions.
+• Unlike Form I-290B: Form I-694 specifically addresses appeals under the amnesty program provisions of the Immigration Reform and Control Act of 1986, whereas Form I-290B is used for other types of appeals and motions.

 Why it matters